mviereck/x11docker/README.md

 and [nerdctl](https://github.com/containerd/nerdctl) with option `--backend=BACKEND` in rootful and rootless mode.
  - By default x11docker tries to run `docker`.
 Alternatively set option `--backend=podman` or `--backend=nerdctl`.
  - Test status:
-   - x11docker was devolped with rootful `docker`, this is well tested.
+   - x11docker was developed with rootful `docker`, this is well tested.
    - Basically tested is `podman`, rootless and rootful.
    - Barely tested:
      - rootless `docker`